Cerritos College

 Cerritos College is a public community college in Norwalk, California.
 It offers degrees and certificates in 87 areas of study in nine divisions.

 History

 The college was founded in 1955.
 It was named after Rancho Los Cerritos, a local ranch in the 19th century.
 In turn the college was part of the inspiration for the renaming of the neighboring city of Dairy Valley to Cerritos.
 The district covers Artesia, Bellflower, Cerritos, Downey, Norwalk, La Mirada, and Hawaiian Gardens.

 Originally, classrooms were rented in the now defunct Excelsior High School in September 1956.
 On July 24, 1957, the Cerritos Junior College District won the case against Dairy Valley (now Cerritos) to use the undeveloped land as an educational site.
 In September 1959, the college moved from Excelsior High School to the current site.

 Organization and administration

 The founder was Ralph Burnight of Redlands, a resident of Bellflower and superintendent of the Excelsior School District.

-The current college president is Dr. Jose Fierro.
+The current college president is Jose Fierro.